Hot Tapping: Zero Down Time Modification & Remedial Work with Pressure Vessels

 5.1 Bypass Lines

 Whether a few feet or a few miles, simple bypass lines are critical for companies wishing to stay in service throughout remedial work and modification.
 A bypass line has a simple function initially; maintain uninterrupted transportation of commodities.
-A number of industries will opt to keep these bypass lines in place, as they often have a degree of utility with certain products.
+Several industries will opt to keep these bypass lines in place, as they often have a degree of utility with certain products.

 Completing the necessary (usually four tapping points) hot taps allows the installation of a bypass line and the requisite valves for saddling up a pair of line stopping machines.
 Once the bypass line is in place and the line stopping actuators are fitted with housing, the line stopping procedure can begin in earnest.